denistsoi/multiplayer-game-of-life/README.md

-# conways game of life
+# Conway's game of life

 ### description